ngehlert/developapa/content/blog/angular-ultimate-guide-standalone-components/index.md

 And page components tend to contain a lot of application logic, import multiple other modules, services, etc.
 (more on those points in the next steps)

-### You want to export related components/services alongside the component
+### You want to provide related components/services alongside the component
 Standalone components should really follow the single responsibility principle.
 If you want to provide additional things like
 * Other (child) components